hotoffthehamster/release-ghub-pypi/README.rst

 - The tool handles both *test* and *production* releases:

-  - The tool prepares *test* releases from the 'develop' branch.
+  - The tool prepares *test* releases from the 'proving' branch.

     - It uploads the compiled distribution to the developer's GitHub releases and to the test.PyPI.org server.

-  - The tool prepares *production* releases from the 'master' branch.
+  - The tool prepares *production* releases from the 'release' branch.

     - It uploads the compiled distribution to the organization's GitHub releases and to the production PyPI.org server.